This site exists to make Parkinson’s easier to understand in real life.

 Movement is part of the story.
 So are thinking, mood, sleep, digestion, blood pressure, and how a person feels day to day.

-Parkinson’s is a neurological condition that affects how the brain effectively communicates with the rest of the body.
+Parkinson’s is a Neurological condition that affects how the brain effectively communicates with the rest of the body.

 If you’re here, you’re probably looking for clarity, not endless Google searches and certainly not fear-driven outcomes.

 Parkinson’s Disease is commonly described as a movement disorder.
-That description isn’t wrong, but it doesn’t tell the whole story.
+That description isn’t neccessarily wrong, but it doesn’t tell the whole story.

 A Clear, Human Guide to Parkinson’s Disease